Nursing

 Sultan Mosleh, PhD (Nursing, Critical Care), University of Aberdeen, United Kingdom.

-Samantha Ismaile, PhD, (Health Sciences, Leadership and Administration), Durham University, UK.
+Samantha Ismaile, PhD, (Nursing, Leadership and Administration in Nursing), Durham University, UK.

-Sarah Sanad, PhD (Healthcare Management), Hamdan Bin Mohammed Smart University Dubai, UAE.
+Sarah Sanad, PhD (Healthcare Management), Hamdan Bin Mohammed Smart University, UAE.

-Kathryn Banks, PhD (Nursing, Community Health), University of Alberta, Alberta, Canada.
+Kathryn Banks, PhD (Nursing, Community Health), University of Alberta, Canada.

 Heba Khalil, PhD (Nursing, Acute and Tertiary Care), University of Pittsburgh, USA.

-Loai Abu Sharour, PhD (Nursing, Acute and Adult Care), Griffith University, Australia.
+Loai Abu Shahrour, PhD (Nursing, Acute and Adult Care), Griffith University, Australia.